chen445/Ama2on/README.md

 # Ama2on

 ## Introduction
-Ama2on is e-commence website where buyers can search for products they like.
+Ama2on is e-commerce website where buyers can search for products they like.
 They can see the price and select affordable one.

 Live Site: [Ama2on](https://ama2on.herokuapp.com/#/)